-The existence of any option agreement does not affect the income tax position of the deceased business owner.
+The existence of any option agreement does not affect the income tax position of the deceased business owner who has suffered a critical illness.

-The income tax considerations relating to any accompanying life assurance plan (usually written subject to an appropriate trust) are described in the notes accompanying Zurich's draft Flexible Business Trust.
+The income tax considerations relating to any accompanying critical illness plan (usually written subject to an appropriate trust) are described in the notes accompanying Zurich's draft Flexible Business Trust.